z-shell/zsh-navigation-tools/README.md

 ![n-history](http://imagizer.imageshack.us/a/img905/5673/hPx6SZ.gif)

-A tool generating a selectable curses-based list of elements that has access to current `Zsh` session, i.e. has broad capabilities to work together with it.
+Set of tools like `n-history` – multiword history searcher, `n-cd` – directory bookmark manager, `n-kill` – `htop` like kill utility, and more.
+Based on `n-list`, a tool generating selectable curses-based list of elements that has access to current `Zsh` session, i.e. has broad capabilities to work together with it.
-That's `n-list`.
-The files `n-cd`, `n-env`, `n-kill`, etc. are applications of the tool.
 Feature highlights include incremental multi-word searching, ANSI coloring, unique mode, horizontal scroll, non-selectable elements, grepping and various integrations with `Zsh`.